 A logo is a representative of a company in design form.
-It speaks to an audience as much as an executive of the company would speak to a customer.
+It speaks to the audience as much as an executive of the company would speak to a customer.
 In this sense, a viewer could walk away feeling thrilled, bored, happy or disappointed after viewing a logo.
 Not every logo is meant to stand out but there are ways to get it right.
-Learn what it is that makes the most famous logos famous!
+Learn what it is that makes the most famous logos, so famous!

 This is why companies and marketing agencies, year after year, look for the best parameters that will make a logo “great”; a logo that can reach a wider audience and create a powerful impact.

-On close analysis, we found that all the famous logos around the world have quite a few things in common.
+On close analysis, we found that all these famous and great logos around the world have quite a few things in common.
 These factors are present in every famous logo, in varying degrees.
 The below points may put you on your way to get a logo designed that could change your business forever:

 A celebrated logo is one that is easy to remember.
 Since we have limited capacity to hold information, logos with cluttered designs stand no chance at that.
 Only the ones that are not overdone graphically enjoy a high recall value.

 Just because modern technology affords us hundreds of graphic options today doesn’t mean we should use them all.

 - Something as simple and eloquent as a Nike “swoosh” can do the trick.

 A recent study, upon analyzing around 50 logos for brands including Coca-Cola and Walt Disney, revealed that the following colors are among the most successful logo colors:

 Additionally, 43 of the top companies use no more than two colors in their designs.
 Research suggests that 33% of the top brand’s logos use the color blue and 29% use the color red.
 Logos are meant to please the human eyes, and strategic usage of colors is a great way to do that.

 Color digs deeper into human psychology and boosts the proficiency of the designer.
 However, implications and interpretations of colors vary country-wise, so be sure enough which color you choose your logo to be presented to your audience.